Skip to main content

 Here's what a typical software development life cycle looks like.

-Visual workflows for marketing campaigns outline tasks such as planning, content creation, social media scheduling, and performance analysis.
-They ensure coordinated efforts across marketing teams.
+Visual workflows for marketing campaigns include tasks like planning, content creation, social media scheduling, and performance analysis.
+They allow the marketing team to coordinate their efforts throughout the project.

 example marketing campaign workflow in asana